LUTZ BUSINESS INSIGHTS

 essential healthcare and financial kpis to begin tracking today

-erin baas, cas director
+erin baas, client advisory services director

 Strategic Key Performance Indicators (KPI) can help you increase the profitability of your practice and maximize the satisfaction of your patients.
 This blog covers the importance of healthcare KPIs and a few of the top metrics you should focus on.